Former South Korean military dictator Chun Doo-hwan dies at 90 | Law-Order

 Chun made several returns to the spotlight.
 He caused a national furore in 2003 when he claimed total assets of 291,000 won ($245) of cash, two dogs and some home appliances - while owing some 220.5 billion won in fines.
 His four children and other relatives were later found to own large swaths of land in Seoul and luxurious villas in the United States.
 Chun's family in 2013 vowed to pay off the bulk of his debt, but his unpaid fines still totalled some 100 billion won as of December 2020.

-In 2020, Chun was found guilty and received an eight-month suspended sentence for defaming a late democracy activist and Catholic priest in his 2017 memoirs. ($1 = 1,188.3000 won)
+In 2020, Chun was found guilty and received an eight-month suspended sentence for defaming a late democracy activist and Catholic priest in his 2017 memoirs.
+Prosecutors have appealed, and Chun had faced a trial next week. ($1 = 1,188.3000 won)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)